 Ergonomics in the workplace info, with links to associated info

-If you have additional questions or need to schedule a workstation ergonomic evaluation, please call Brian MacDonald at 459-5430.
+If you have additional questions or need to schedule a workstation ergonomic evaluation, please contact the Campus Ergonomist, Brian MacDonald at 459-5430.